-I am living abroad and travelling around the world without paying for accommodation.
-How am I doing this?
-By house sitting!
+Ever wondered what is house sitting?
+Because of housesitting I am living abroad and travelling around the world without paying for accommodation.

 House sitters look after someone’s pets and their home whilst they are away on holiday.
 House sitting is beneficial to both the house sitter and the home owners.
 It benefits the house sitter as they get free accommodation, and it benefits the pet owner as someone gets to look after their pet in the comfort of their own home (which saves a fortune and a lot of distress by not sending them to a cattery/kennel).